Lubin's conjecture for height-one $p$-adic dynamical systems over cyclo-tame extensions: Introduction

 \subsection{Motivation and main statement}

-Before stating our main theorem, we remind the reader of some elementary facts about formal groups, see also \cite{Haz12} for an extended presentation.
+Before stating our main theorem, we remind the reader of some elementary results about formal groups, see also \cite{Haz12} for an extended presentation.
 By a formal group, we mean a one-dimensional commutative formal group law.
-Given a formal group $F$ defined over the ring of integers of a finite extension $K/\mathbb{Q}_p$, its ring of $\mathcal{O}_K$-endomorphisms, namely $\End_{\mathcal{O}_K}(F)$, is a composition-commuting family of noninvertible and invertible formal power series, provided with an embedding of $\mathbb{Z}_p$ sending $m \in \mathbb{Z}_p$ to $[m]_F$, the multiplication-by-$m$ map in $F$.
+Given a formal group $F$ defined over the ring of integers $\mathcal{O}_K$ of a finite extension $K$ of $\mathbb{Q}_p$, its ring of $\mathcal{O}_K$-endomorphisms, namely $\End_{\mathcal{O}_K}(F)$, is a composition-commuting family of noninvertible and invertible formal power series, provided with an embedding of $\mathbb{Z}_p$ sending $m \in \mathbb{Z}_p$ to $[m]_F$, the multiplication-by-$m$ endomorphism in $F$.
 The map taking the linear coefficient in $\End_{\mathcal{O}_K}(F)$ is injective.
-If we further assume that $F$ is of height $1$ and $K$ is a nontrivial extension of $\mathbb{Q}_p$, then $F$ is not Lubin-Tate and this is the major difference with Specter's case.
+If we further assume that $F$ has height $1$ and $K$ is a nontrivial extension of $\mathbb{Q}_p$,~then $F$ is not a Lubin-Tate formal group and this is the major difference with Specter's case.
 What remains true is that $\End_{\mathcal{O}_K}(F)$ is a free $\mathbb{Z}_p$-algebra of rank $1$, implying that the linear coefficient of every $\mathcal{O}_K$-endomorphism of $F$ lies in $\mathbb{Z}_p$.
 We will refer to this fact as (\hypertarget{fact-1}{1}).
 An important data attached to the formal group $F$ is its $p$-adic Tate module

-where $\Lambda_n(F)$ is the group of $p^n$-torsion points of $F$ in $\mathfrak{m}_{\mathbb{C}_p}\!$ for every integer $n \geqslant 0$.
-This is a crystalline character of the absolute Galois group $G_K$ of $K$ of Hodge-Tate weight $1$, meaning that $\T_p(F)$ is a free $\mathbb{Z}_p$-module of rank $1$ provided with a compatible action of $G_K$ that is crystalline of weight $1$.
-According to \cite[Corollary 6.2.3]{SW13}, what makes it relevant is that the functor
+where $F[p^n]$ is the group of $p^n$-torsion points of $F$ in $\mathfrak{m}_{\mathbb{C}_p\!}$ for every integer $n \geqslant 0$.
+This is a crystalline character of the absolute Galois group $G_K$ of $K$ of Hodge-Tate weight $1$, meaning that $\T_p(F)$ is a free $\mathbb{Z}_p$-module of rank $1$ equipped with an action of $G_K$ that is crystalline of weight $1$.
+By \cite[Corollary 6.2.3]{SW13} what makes this object relevant is that the functor

-is an equivalence, given that those of weight $1$ correspond to connected $p$-divisible groups, that is, formal groups \cite[Proposition 1]{Tat67}.
-Sufficiently explicit functors to recover a formal group from an object on the right-hand side can be extracted from the work of Kisin \cite{Kis06}, \cite{Kis09} and Zink \cite{Zin01}, \cite{Zin02} in integral $p$-adic Hodge theory.
+is an equivalence.
+Indeed, by \cite{Tat67} height-one formal groups correspond to height-one connected $p$-divisible groups, giving rise to crystalline characters of weight $1$, and \cite[Theorem 5.3.2]{Bre00} when $p \neq 2$ and \cite[Corollary 2.2.6]{Kis06} for any $p$ show that any such character arises from such a $p$-divisible group.
+Now sufficiently explicit functors to recover a formal group from the right-hand side can be extracted from the work of Kisin \cite{Kis06}, \cite{Kis09} and Zink \cite{Zin01}, \cite{Zin02} in integral $p$-adic Hodge theory.